-IRS Letters and Visits to Return Preparers - FAQs Filing Season 2013
+IRS Letters and Visits to Return Preparers - FAQs

 1. What is the purpose of the Letter 4810 and visits to selected tax return preparers?
 Is this related to the IRS’s efforts to improve the accuracy and quality of the returns prepared by paid tax return preparers?

 Yes.
-This is the fourth year that the IRS is contacting selected tax return preparers nationally in an effort to improve the accuracy and quality of filed tax returns and to heighten awareness of preparer responsibilities.
+This is the fifth year that the IRS is contacting selected tax return preparers nationally in an effort to improve the accuracy and quality of filed tax returns and to heighten awareness of preparer responsibilities.
 These contacts are another step in the IRS’s increased efforts to ensure paid tax return preparers are assisting taxpayers appropriately.

 2. Was the professional designation of the tax return preparer (in other words, CPA, attorney, enrolled agent, or other professional designation) part of the selection process for the Letter 4810 and visit?